Profile

 ERT results in significant improvements in survival of late-onset Pompe disease patients vs. those not treated with ERT*2

 Observational data found ERT to be associated with a mortality hazard ratio of 0.41 relative to patients not receiving ERT, which is a 59% reduction in the likelihood of death.
-28 patients died in the non-ERT group and 18 died in the ERT group.9 This extrapolates to approximately 1 extra year of life for every 8 years of ERT.2 ERT has also been shown to reduce mortality in infantile-onset Pompe disease compared to those not treated with ERT.7
+28 patients died in the non-ERT group and 18 died in the ERT group.
+This extrapolates to approximately 1 extra year of life for every 8 years of ERT.**2 Use of ERT has also been shown to reduce mortality in infantile-onset Pompe disease compared to those not treated with ERT.7

-ERT has a positive impact on quality of life in adult patients with Pompe disease compared to baseline8.
+ERT has a positive impact on quality of life in adult patients with Pompe disease compared to baseline.**8

-*International survey of 174 patients, assessed for quality-of-life using the SF-36 instrument, annually between 2002 and 2012; median follow-up time: 4 years (range 0.5-8)8
+*International survey of 174 patients, between 2002 and 2012, assessed for quality-of-life using the SF-36 instrument, annually between 2002 and 2012; median follow-up time: 4 years (range 0.5-8)8

 Myozyme® stabilises pulmonary function in patients with LOPD5